glennleekg/readme/qsg-dev-env.md

 # find the container's IP address
 $ docker container inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' mariadb-server

-# run the client and set the server address ("-h") to the container's IP address found
+# run the client and set the server address ("-h") to the container's IP address found using the previous command
 $ mysql -h 172.17.0.2 -u root -p --default-character-set=utf8mb4
 ```

 ## _**Step 4b ~ Connect to MariaDB Server from an application in another Docker container**_
-Create the app container with --network flag which connect the web app container to back-tier network, thus some-app and mariadb-server can reach each other using the container name without knowing the IP address.
+Create the app container with --network flag which will connect the app container to the back-tier network, so that some-app and mariadb-server can reach each other using the container name without knowing the IP address.
 ```
 $ docker run --name some-app --network back-tier -d app-image
 ```